 Research is a valuable tool and can be used as a vehicle to further stakeholder collaboration.
 Collecting opinions, input and information from stakeholders can facilitate product development, help a DMO refine their message and provide important resources to stakeholders, all with the goal of providing visitors authentic experiences.
+Read time: 3 minutes

 In our first article about stakeholder collaboration, we discussed that the initial step is done through sharing the vision for the destination (read more about “Stakeholder Collaboration: From Chaos to Cooperation” here).
-We continue that series with this article where we discuss the followup step of coordinating research efforts.
+We continue that series with this article where we discuss the follow-up step of coordinating research efforts.
 “The role of a DMO is to engage and connect destination stakeholders through interactions so as to facilitate and direct a cooperative endeavor,” according to Meriläinen & Lammetyinen in the Tourism Review, 2011.
 Collecting opinions, input and information from stakeholders can facilitate product development, help a DMO refine their message and provide important resources to stakeholders, all with the goal of providing visitors authentic experiences (in what was packaged, marketed and ultimately delivered).
 By simply distributing a survey and scheduling a time to meet to report the findings from the survey, stakeholders will feel like they’re a part of the destination marketing process.
 They often will begin to think about product development, enhancing their organization, or how to improve services offered so that the visitor might have a better overall experience.
 Gathering input from attractions, meeting facilities, accommodations, event venues, and other partners can provide valuable insight and perspectives that can enhance the marketing message as well.
 The length of the survey doesn’t matter.
-However, the process of asking questions, reporting feedback, and sharing results will facilitate a dialog which will help lift the destination overall as each partner begins to collaborate.
-Hopefully all moving forward together with a similar mindset.
+However, the process of asking questions, reporting feedback, and sharing results will facilitate a dialog that will help lift the destination overall as each partner begins to collaborate.
+Hopefully, all moving forward together with a similar mindset.

 Stakeholder surveys can: